List of Kamen Rider Ex-Aid characters: Kiriya Kujo

-During the events of the V-Cinema Kamen Rider Ex-Aid Trilogy: Another Ending, Kiriya utilizes the Giri Giri Chambara Gashat in conjunction with the Buggle Driver II to transform into his final form; Kamen Rider Lazer X (仮面ライダーレーザーX, Kamen Raidā Rēzā Ekkusu).
-While transformed, he can perform the Critical Crews-Aid finisher.
+During the events of the V-Cinema Kamen Rider Ex-Aid Trilogy: Another Ending, Kiriya utilizes the Giri Giri Chambara Gashat in conjunction with the Buggle Driver II to transform into his humanoid final form; Kamen Rider Lazer X (仮面ライダーレーザーX, Kamen Raidā Rēzā Ekkusu).
+His finisher in this form is the Critical Crews-Aid.

 Kiriya Kujo is portrayed by Hayato Onozuka (小野塚 勇人, Onozuka Hayato).

 Masamune Dan

 Masamune Dan (檀 正宗, Dan Masamune) is the original CEO of Genm Corp., the husband of Sakurako, and the father of Kuroto who orchestrated his son's schemes in an attempt to revive his wife after she had been infected with the Bugster Virus.
-Six years prior to the series, Masamune participated in Emu Hojo's life-saving surgery.
+Six years prior to the series, Masamune participated in Emu's life-saving surgery.
 Developing a god complex before secretly infecting himself with the Bugster Virus, allowing Kuroto to frame him for Zero Day, and willingly going to prison to incubate his virus in peace.

 After being cleared of all charges and Kuroto and the Bugsters complete Kamen Rider Chronicle in the present, Masamune reclaims his position as Genm Corp.'s CEO and commercially releases the game so he can mass-produce its Gashats, release them worldwide, and turn its players into data.
 To further his plans, he also reprograms Kamen Rider Chronicles final boss, Gamedeus, to obey him.
-When CR develop the means to defeat Gamedeus and end Kamen Rider Chronicle, Masamune absorbs the Bugster, transforms into Gamedeus Cronus (ゲムデウスクロノス, Gemudeusu Kuronosu), and causes a citywide epidemic, but Poppy Pipopapo and Parad sacrifice themselves to extract Gamedeus from Masamune and allow the Gamer Riders to defeat them.
+When CR develop the means to defeat Gamedeus and end Kamen Rider Chronicle, Masamune absorbs the Bugster, transforms into Gamedeus Cronus (ゲムデウスクロノス, Gemudeusu Kuronosu), and causes a citywide epidemic, but Poppy and Parad sacrifice themselves to extract Gamedeus from Masamune and allow the Gamer Riders to defeat them.
 Despite this, Masamune commits suicide by subjecting himself to the Kamen Rider Chronicle Master Gashat's virus, taking it with him to prevent the Riders from freeing the game's victims.